630Dev/ThinkTosh-T470-Skyl4ke/README.md

-## Hackintosh for ThinkPad T470 laptops with 6th gen Intel CPUs
+## Hackintosh for ThinkPad T470 laptops with Intel Skylake CPUs

 NOTE: This EFI is confirmed to boot MacOS Sonoma 14.0 and MacOS Sequoia 15.3.1, Tahoe Beta also boots but the sound does not work.